thewca/wca-regulations/wca-regulations.md

     - E3e) Other non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate (see [Regulation 2i1](regulations:regulation:2i1)).
     - E3f) Tools to remove markings (self-supplied), such as correction fluid, correction tape, or erasers.
 - E4) The WCA Delegate may choose to publish the solutions (e.g. photo of the score sheets or transcriptions of solutions).
+- E5) The competitor may communicate with the WCA delegate during the attempt.
+The WCA delegate may answer questions from competitors as long as the contents are strictly based on the WCA Regulations.

 ## <article-F><clock><clocksolving> Article F: Clock Solving